Wrimo/Sequence/README.md

-Sequence is an intepreted language written in Rust.
-It was created by Brennan Cottrell as a hobbyist project and is not intended for profesional development.

 # Looping

 Every program in Sequence is treated as if was implicity wrapped in a loop.
 For example the following program